 What kind of identification do I need to take the LSAT?

-Every candidate is required to present a physical, valid international passport or a physical, valid government-issued photo ID issued by the United States of America, U.S. Territories, or Canada.
+Every test taker is required to present a physical, valid international passport or a physical, valid government-issued photo ID issued by the United States of America, U.S. Territories, or Canada.
 The ID must be current (or have expired within 3 months of your test date) and must contain:

 Please note that, by law, U.S. military IDs cannot be photographed and thus cannot be used for this purpose.